We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 According to Dick Sorenson, a sports industry analyst for the NPD Group, “the continued growth in cycling is a strong indication of an industry poised for long-term health.”

-Therefore, we should not expect the demand to decrease and the bike shortage to take care of itself any time before 2023.
+Therefore, we should not expect the demand to decrease.
+The bike shortage and supply chain problems won’t solve themselves any time before 2023.

 According to the NPD Group, the April 2020 sales of bikes and cycling gear grew a combined 75% to $1 billion compared to the previous year.
 This was unprecedented growth, but the trend spilled over into 2021.